Golden syrup: Commercial

-An equivalent golden syrup product may be made from beet sugar by processing the clarified, partially evaporated beet juice to break down (invert) most of the disaccharide sucrose into its constituents monosaccharides glucose and fructose.
-In this process none of the sucrose is ever crystallized from the beet juice.
-Inversion may be done by acid hydrolysis or by adding an enzyme, invertase.
+An equivalent golden syrup product may be made from beet sugar by processing the clarified, partially evaporated beet juice to break down (invert) most of the disaccharide sucrose into its constituent monosaccharides glucose and fructose.
+In this process, none of the sucrose is ever crystallized from the beet juice.
+Inversion may be done by acid hydrolysis or by adding the enzyme invertase.
 This produces a free flowing (invert) syrup that will not crystallize.
-Typically in acid hydrolysis, the disaccharides are split by hydrochloric acid, resulting in a solution which is acidic; neutrality is restored by the addition of lye, which is sodium hydroxide.
-As a result, syrup made by this method contains some common salt, sodium chloride.
+Typically in acid hydrolysis, the disaccharides are split by hydrochloric acid, resulting in a solution that is acidic; neutrality is restored by the addition of lye (sodium hydroxide).
+As a result, syrup made by this method contains some common salt (sodium chloride).

 Availability

 Golden syrup is widely available across the world, made either from sugar cane or sugar beet.

 Lyle's Golden Syrup, made by American Sugar Refining under the licensed brand, Tate & Lyle, remains one of the best known UK brands.
 There are two other UK sugar refiners: British Sugar, which makes an equivalent product under its Silver Spoon brand; and Ragus Sugars, which makes the Eastick's & Ragus Golden Syrup brand.

 In South Africa, the most popular brands are the locally produced Illovo golden syrup and the imported Lyle's Golden Syrup.
 In addition to the classic golden syrup, several flavoured versions are also marketed, notably maple flavour.

 In Australia, CSR Limited is the major producer, but it is also produced by Bundaberg Sugar and Smith's.

 In New Zealand, Chelsea golden syrup has been a household name since the late 19th century.

 Rogers Golden Syrup and Lyle's golden syrup are available in Canada.
 In Canada, Lyle's Golden Syrup is available in either a glass jar or the traditional tin.

 King brand syrup, a mixture of corn syrup and invert syrup, is sold in many areas of the US, often grouped with table syrups like maple syrup.
 Speciality stores or those with international sections, such as Whole Foods Market and Cost Plus World Market, often stock Lyle's golden syrup from the UK in several different packs.

 In Germany, a similar product called Zuckerrübensirup (literally "sugar-beet syrup") is a popular spread, especially in the western part of the country around Cologne.
 The best known producer is the Grafschafter Krautfabrik which has produced Zuckerrübensirup for more than a hundred years.
 This syrup is almost always made from sugar-beet; golden syrup from sugar cane is extremely rare on the German market.
 There are two types of Zuckerrübensirup in Germany, a golden one, similar to golden syrup from sugar cane, and a brown syrup which is similar to dark treacle.
 The German company Schneekoppe makes a product called Frühstücks-Sirup (breakfast syrup), which is a golden syrup with some added natural flavor to imitate the taste of honey.

 In Sweden and Denmark there is both a light and a dark golden syrup, beet based.